 "Prospective party."
 The definition of "prospective party" is drawn from American Bar Association Model Rules of Professional Conduct Rule 1.18 (a) which defines a lawyer's duty to a prospective client.
 The act uses the term "party" rather than "client" to clarify that it does not change the standards of professional responsibility applicable to lawyers.
+The collaborative lawyer's obligations to prospective parties are described in sections 14 and 15.

 "Related to a collaborative matter."
-Under Section 9, a collaborative lawyer and lawyers in a law firm with which the collaborative law is associated are disqualified from representing parties in "a matter related to a collaborative matter" if a collaborative law process is terminated.
+Under Section 9, a collaborative lawyer and lawyers in a law firm with which the collaborative law is associated are disqualified from representing parties in court in "a matter related to a collaborative matter" when a collaborative law process concludes.
 The definition of "related to a collaborative matter" thus determines the scope of the disqualification provision.
-The rationale and application of the definition of "related to a collaborative matter is discussed in detail in the Prefatory Note.
+The rationale and application of the definition of "related to a collaborative matter" is discussed in detail in the Prefatory Note.

 "Sign."
-The definitions of "record" and "sign" adopt standard language approved by the Uniform Law Conference intended to conform Uniform Acts with the Uniform Electronic Transactions Act (UETA) and its federal counterpart, Electronic Signatures in Global and National Commerce Act (E-Sign).
+The definitions of "record" and "sign" adopt standard language approved by the Uniform Law Commission intended to conform Uniform Acts with the Uniform Electronic Transactions Act (UETA) and its federal counterpart, Electronic Signatures in Global and National Commerce Act (E-Sign).
 15 U.S.C § 7001, etc seq.
 (2000).
 Both UETA and E-Sign were written in response to broad recognition of the commercial and other uses of electronic technologies for communications and contracting, and the consensus that the choice of medium should not control the enforceability of transactions.
 These sections are consistent with both UETA and E-Sign.
 UETA has been adopted by the Conference and received the approval of the American Bar Association House of Delegates.
 As of December 2001, it had been enacted in more than 35 states.
 See also Section 11, Relation to Electronic Signatures in Global and National Commerce Act.

-The practical effect of these definitions is to make clear that electronic signatures and documents have the same authority as written ones for such purposes as establishing the validity of a collaborative law participation agreement under section 4, notice to terminate the collaborative law process under section 5(d), party agreements concerning the confidentiality of collaborative law communications under section 15, and party waiver of the collaborative law communication privilege under section 17(a)(1).
+The practical effect of these definitions is to make clear that electronic signatures and documents have the same authority as written ones for such purposes as establishing the validity of a collaborative law participation agreement under section 4, notice to terminate the collaborative law process under section 5(c)(1), party agreements concerning the confidentiality of collaborative law communications under section 16, and party waiver of the collaborative law communication privilege under section 19(f).